bitspent/cryptopath/README.md

 - **Returns:**
   - A string representing the derived public key in hexadecimal format.

+### `verifyDerivedSignature(hexMessage, r, s, v, hexPubKey, hexChainCode, path)`

+Verifies a signature derived from a message using the provided public key, chain code, and derivation path.

+- **Parameters:**
+  - `hexMessage` (string): The message in hexadecimal format.
+  - `r` (string): The `r` value of the ECDSA signature.
+  - `s` (string): The `s` value of the ECDSA signature.
+  - `v` (number): The recovery parameter.
+  - `hexPubKey` (string): The public key in hexadecimal format.
+  - `hexChainCode` (string): The chain code in hexadecimal format.
+  - `path` (string): The derivation path in BIP32 format.

+- **Returns:**
+  - An object containing:
+    - `valid` (boolean): Whether the signature is valid.
+    - `recoveredPubKey` (string): The recovered public key in hexadecimal format.
+    - `derivedPubKey` (string): The derived public key in hexadecimal format.

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements and additional utilities or have found bugs, please feel free to open an issue or submit a pull request on GitHub.
+If you have suggestions for improvements, additional utilities, or have found bugs, please feel free to open an issue or submit a pull request on GitHub.

 ## License